richardeigenmann/swiss-cantonal-beer/workshop/workshop.md

 <input type="checkbox" name="Romansh" [(ngModel)]="romansh"><br>
 ```

 The Angular Compiler will now moan about not knowing what the ngModel directive is.
-We fix this by adding the FormsModule to the imports:
+We fix this by adding the `FormsModule` to the imports on `app.ts`:

 ```diff
 # add this to the top of the app.ts file